 There are additional opportunities to work with Linguistics faculty members.
 Also, a local company, Megaputer, provides experience to up-and-coming computational linguists.
 Discuss other career and internship resources with your academic advisor.

 You might also seek overseas study programs with internships.
 Learn more about internships, including the possibility of receiving credit, through the Walter Center for Career Achievement, where you'll find many resources for both domestic and international internships.
-Contact your career advisor for more information about finding computational linguistics internships.
+Contact your career coach for more information about finding computational linguistics internships.

 Foreign language study